-Dawn phenomenon is a normal rise in blood sugar released by the liver.
+The dawn phenomenon refers to a rise in blood sugar released by the liver.
 The release happens as the person's body is preparing to wake for the day.

-As a result, a person with diabetes will feel the effects of having high sugar levels in the blood.
+As a result, the person will feel the effects of having high sugar levels in the blood.

 These effects can include: